tbruckschlegel/basic_rust_vm/README.md

 ### `VM`

-The `VM` struct represents the virtual machine and contains the state of the VM, including the program counter, registers, memory, and other internal variables.
+The `VM` struct represents the virtual machine and contains the state of the VM, including the instruction pointer, registers, memory, and other internal variables.

 ```
 struct VM {
-    pc: usize,                            // Program counter
+    ip: usize,                            // Instruction pointer
     program: Vec<Instruction>,            // The program instructions
     registers: Vec<i32>,                  // 8 registers for computation
     memory: HashMap<usize, MemoryRegion>, // Memory regions (mapped by address)